aprilxyc/coding-interview-practice/README.md

 **13/02 and 15/02**
 Haven't been keeping track since I've been doing InterviewCake but doing recursion and backtracking at the moment as of 16/02.
 - [x] 46 Permutations
-- [x] 1180 Count Substrings with Only One Distinct Letter
+- [x] 1180 Count Substrings with Only One Distinct Letter (redo this)
 - [x] 576 Permutation in String (redo this and optimise)
 - Learned the sliding window! (https://www.youtube.com/watch?v=MK-NZ4hN7rs)